-The jacket has a good fit, it is quite long for extra protection and comes with two deep front pockets for valuables and gear you need quick access to.
+The outer layer jacket has a good fit, it is quite long for extra protection and comes with two deep front pockets for valuables and gear you need quick access to.
 It’s a great jacket, just a bit heavier than others in the same price bracket.

 If you love being active in the cold and want a hardshell jacket that is lightweight and breathable but still gives you the weather protection you need, the Mountain Hardwear Exposure/2 is a good fit.

 The jacket weighs just 13.5oz making it one of the lightest in the review.
 It’s very packable and portable.
 The reason for the little weight is the waterproof fabric used to make it.
 Rather than being made from a high D Gore-Tex, Mountain Hardwear went with Gore-Tex Active 30D for the entire jacket.

 The lower D count does make it a little less durable but the use of Gore-Tex active is what makes this Mountain Hardware jacket so breathable and ideal for high tempo activities amongst the elements.
 The sacrifice for the breathability that you won’t get as much protection in extreme weather conditions.